RHallanger/Misc-Scripts-Hallanger/README.md

 https://docs.rockylinux.org/books/nvchad/nerd_fonts/

-I substituted his git copy/paste to ```git clone --filter=blob:none https://ryanoasis/nerd-fonts.git``` Following his guide they will give you a website to observer other nerd fonts.
+I substituted his git copy/paste to ```git clone --filter=blob:none https://ryanoasis/nerd-fonts.git``` Following his guide they will give you a website to observer, which has other nerd fonts.
 For my OMP_TOKYO script, I use "HACK" instead of IBMPlexMono.